Dental Crown and Bridge

 and the top of the tension can be reduced by rounding the

-possibility the cracks continue to grow.
+possibility the cracks will continue.
 The unusual feature of

-zirconium oxide ceramic in comparison with other ceramics is
+zirconia ceramic in comparison with other ceramics are

 of the crystal structure can take place.
 This process is also